An audience sits in the dark looking at a movie screen filled with a fiery image from Christopher Nolan's Oppenheimer (2023).

 Mission

-Cornell Cinema is dedicated to expanding access to, fostering deeper appreciation of, and advancing interdisciplinary teaching through moving image work by filmmakers from across the globe.
-We work in partnership with faculty, students, research centers, and community organizations to catalyze cinema experiences that engage diverse communities from across Cornell University, the city of Ithaca, and the Finger Lakes region.
+Cornell Cinema is dedicated to expanding access to and fostering deeper appreciation of moving image work by filmmakers from across the globe.
+We present cinema experiences that connect diverse communities from across Cornell University, the city of Ithaca, and the Finger Lakes region.
+Working in collaboration with partners on campus and beyond, we seek to spark conversation, inspire innovative thinking, and advance interdisciplinary teaching through collective encounters with the art of film.

 Black and white logo for New York State Council on the Arts